POP1912/Pancake/README.md

 > NOTES: Pancake is prebuilt but if you are modify the source then you will need to rebuild it using `build.py`

-To build Pancake and to run it's tools you need Python,Although Pancake can run offline as single library
+To build Pancake you need Python,Although Pancake can run offline as single library

 ```
 mkdir pancake